sushmithaLakma/Used-car-price-prediction/README.md

 # Used-car-price-prediction
-This application predicts the prices of old cars based on certain features.
+This application predicts the prices of used cars based on certain features.